 - 3.5 This policy prohibits discrimination and harassment by DDSB community members in the delivery of services, in employment and in DDSB learning and working environments based on the following prohibited grounds ("Prohibited Grounds"):

 - Age

 - Ancestry (includes Indigenous ancestry)

 - Citizenship

 - Colour

 - Creed (religion, includes Indigenous spiritual practices)

 - Disability (includes mental, physical, developmental and learning disabilities and addictions)

 - Ethnic origin

-- Family status [being in a parent-child or equivalent relationship (includes childcare and elder care responsibilities)]
+- Family status (being in a parent-child or equivalent relationship)

 - Gender identity (which may be the same or different from a person's birth assigned sex)

 - Gender expression (how a person publicly presents their gender)

-- Marital status [the status of being married, single, widowed, divorced or separated and includes the status of living with a person in a conjugal relationship outside of marriage (that is, in a "common-law relationship")]
+- Marital status (the status of being married, single, widowed, divorced or separated and includes "common-law relationships")

 - Place of origin

 - Race

 - Record of offenses (in employment only)

-- Sex (includes pregnancy, chestfeeding and expressing breast milk)
+- Sex (includes pregnancy)

 - Sexual orientation

 - Socioeconomic status.

-- 3.6 The Prohibited Grounds of discrimination under this policy shall be deemed amended to reflect any changes to the Code or expansion of analogous grounds as determined by a court of competent jurisdiction. - 3.7 Language/language-related needs that are connected to a Code ground(s) may be addressed under this policy. - 3.8 This policy also prohibits discrimination and harassment based on: - a) Association or relationship with a person who identifies based on one or more of the Prohibited Grounds; - b) The perception that a person identifies based on one or more of the Prohibited Grounds (for example, perceived ancestry, race, creed/religion, disability, sexual orientation, gender identity, etc.); and - c) Any combination of two or more Prohibited Grounds where systems/structures may impose distinct discriminatory barriers and/or individuals may be affected by distinct forms of discrimination and harassment based on the unique intersection(s) of these grounds (i.e., intersectionality).
+- 3.6 The Prohibited Grounds of discrimination under this policy shall be deemed amended to reflect any changes to the Code or expansion of analogous grounds as determined by a court of competent jurisdiction.

+- 3.7 Language/language-related needs that are connected to a Code ground(s) may be addressed under this policy. - 3.8 This policy also prohibits discrimination and harassment based on: - a) Association or relationship with a person who identifies based on one or more of the Prohibited Grounds; - b) The perception that a person identifies based on one or more of the Prohibited Grounds (for example, perceived ancestry, race, creed/religion, disability, sexual orientation, gender identity, etc.); and - c) Any combination of two or more Prohibited Grounds where systems/structures may impose distinct discriminatory barriers and/or individuals may be affected by distinct forms of discrimination and harassment based on the unique intersection(s) of these grounds (i.e., intersectionality).